hazelcast/hazelcast-reference-manual/src/Simulator-InstallingSimulator.md

 After the installation you can already use Simulator on the local machine.

 - Create a working directory for your Simulator TestSuite.
-Use the Simulator Wizard to create an example setup for you and change into that directory.
+Use the Simulator Wizard to create an example setup for you and change to that directory.

   ```
   simulator-wizard --createWorkDir tests